 Sausages should be included in the diet even less frequently.
 The International Agency for Research on Cancer warns that regular consumption of just 50 grams of processed meat a day increases the risk of developing colon cancer by 18%.

-How Often Should You Eat Following a Mediterranean Diet?
+How Often Should You Eat According to the Mediterranean Diet Pyramid?

 Another principle of nutrition is that meals should not be too frequent and plentiful.
 This is stated by a colleague of Walter Longo, a professor at the University of Calabria Giuseppe Passarino.
 Our habit of multi-course dinners and snacks in between also shortens life (although it probably makes it tastier).